featurestoreorg/featurestore-benchmarks/README.md

 **GCP**
 In general, GCP does not allow benchmarking of their services.
 However, as of October 2nd 2023, there is no DeWitt Clause included for the feature store service.
 There are DeWitt clauses for BigQuery and other platforms, but not the feature store.

+## Discussion

+Please discuss these feature store benchmarks on the [featurestore.org slack channel](https://featurestoreorg.slack.com/join/shared_invite/zt-ssh8dec1-IsvwLdTsRMssjT4~Ru2RKg#/shared-invite/email)).

+## How to Contribute

+Feel free to create a PR to add a new feature store or benchmark.
+Be sure to include all the hardware setup and software version numbers, that should be as close as possible to existing benchmarks to ensure apple-to-apple comparisons.
+For virtual feature stores, include the automated complete setup of the feature store plus online and offline stores.

+## Contact

+Online Benchmarks: Dhananjay Mukhedkar <dhananjay.mukhedkar@ki.se> Offline Benchmarks: Ayushman Khazanchi <ayushman@kth.se>
+Feature Freshness Benchmarks: Davit Bzhalava <davit@hopsworks.ai>